How to Apply

 Visiting Penn for an Interview

 Invitations to interview are extended by electronic mail after review of application materials.
-Interview dates for 2012-13 are scheduled on Mondays, as well as select Wednesday and Friday mornings from November 2012 through January 2013.
+Interview dates are scheduled from November through January, for the match the following March.

 The interview day runs from approximately 8:30am until 1:30pm and includes interviews with the program director, faculty, and residents, as well as a tour of Penn Family Care and the PPMC campus.
 A continental breakfast and lunch are provided.
 Candidates wishing to explore other aspects of our program can arrange to do so on their interview day or through a "second look" visit by prior arrangement with our residency coordinator.
 Our residents have opened their homes to provide housing for out–of–town candidates on an as–needed basis.